 The latest technique makes use of an engine that fingerprints all requests of a session.
 Besides tracking the IP address and SSL session id, it also keeps a record of the HTTP headers.
 Any change in the header adds penalty points to the session and the session gets canceled when the points surpass a definite limit.
 Not worry, the limit can be configured.
 This is sufficient enough to tackle the situation because when the intrusion happens, it will have a different HTTP header order.

 How cWatch Can Prevent Session Hijacking

-Comodo cWatch delivers Managed Security Service to protect websites and its applications by integrating Web Application Firewall (WAF) over a Secure Content Delivery Network (CDN).
+Comodo cWatch delivers Managed Security Service to protect websites and its applications by integrating a Web Application Firewall (WAF) over a Secure Content Delivery Network (CDN).
 The Comodo Security Operations Center (CSOC) identifies threats and unknown files and analyses them and then performs the necessary actions.
-It provides continuous 24/7 website surveillance – an effective approach to prevent a range of hacking attempts like session hijacking, session sniffing, and from other suspicious threats from entering the websites.
+It provides continuous 24/7 website surveillance – an effective approach to prevent a range of website hacking attempts like session hijacking, session sniffing, and other suspicious threats from entering the websites.

 It ensures real-time web traffic monitoring and incident identification and hence prevents session hijacking – where the hacker attempts to impose an attack through active computer sessions.

 - Website Status

 - Cheap CDN